NshLy/CafeApp/README.md

 # CafeApp
 It is commercial big app with firestore registration, cloud data base, interesting gestures, animations and with map.
+Also it has bonus system with QR code Scanner and Cupons.

 Here are simple StartView and SignIn/Up Views: